Schema Change

 alter_table_timeout_second

-: Default timeout for jobs, set to 86400 seconds.
+: The default timeout for jobs, 86400 seconds.

 BE Configurationβ